kndl/my-life-prompted/_pages/workshops.md

 In addition to the prompts, optional feedback, and weekly sessions, I will provide a list of references curated towards deepening your creative process.

 ### Who I am and why I’m doing this \_\_\_\_\_\_\_\_\_\_\_\_
-I’m Emily Nava, a writer who started her own writing business, Tumbleweed Pioneer, in January 2024.
+I’m Emily Nava, a writer who started her own writing business, [Tumbleweed Pioneer](https://tumbleweedpioneer.com/), in January 2024.
 I created this workshop because a prompts-based writing method is what led to my own creative unblocking.
 I’ve written since I was a young child, but chose a career in the tech industry until I felt the pull grow stronger and stronger to commit to my creative calling.
 Now I work as a full-time writer, choosing the projects and clients that fulfill me.
 Prompts aren’t the only thing that contributed to my path, but they have been a huge part of it and I want to share the practice with others.

 Through the process of working with my clients, I’ve developed a unique and easy way for people to start trusting themselves and their voice.
 And I am a firm believer that having more people in touch with their creative selves in this world is a great thing!
 It would be an honor to support you in your creative journey.

 ### Ready to commit? \_\_\_\_\_\_\_\_\_\_\_\_
 Sign up for the dates and weekly meeting time that best suits you.
 The financial commitment is $400.
-The time commitment is at least 10 minutes a day of personal writing practice, 4 one-hour group meetings over the course of a month, plus a 1:1 meeting with me.
+The time commitment is at least 10 minutes a day of personal writing practice, 4 one-hour, virtual group meetings over the course of a month, plus a 1:1 meeting with me.
 The personal commitment is a valentine to your truest expression of self.

-### Included in this price:
+### Included in this price ($400):
 _\_\_\_ 30 daily prompts\
 _\_\_\_ 30 opportunities for feedback on prompts (optional)\
 _\_\_\_ 4 creative, small group meetings and community engagement (virtual, weekly for one month)\